Berns-Martin (R)

 ABOUT

-Berns-Martin was founded by John Berns and Julius Martin in 1932 to capitalize on their new holster invented with famed American outdoorsman and writer Elmer Keith.
+Berns-Martin was founded by John Berns and Julius Martin in 1932 to capitalize on their new holster invented with famed American outdoorsman/writer Elmer Keith.
 The "Speed" holster was based on the E.E.
 Clark patent and the earliest of the Berns-Martin "Speed" holsters are marked with the Clark patent only; then with both the Clark patent and the later Berns patent that issued 1935.
+It came about when Berns was stationed in Alaska by the Navy where Keith was hunting in 1930.

 The marque rocketed to fame when celebrated author Ian Fleming (a principal character in today's film 'Operation Mincemeat') had his alter ego 'M' issue the Berns-Martin holster to his fictional spy named James Bond.
 In its first appearance in the 1958 book "Dr. No" the Berns-Martin in question was a shoulder holster intended for the then-new S&W 'Centennial' revolver for Bond in .38 Special, called the 'Triple Draw'; both of which were issued to Bond in that book title.

-Originally Julius (Jack) Martin, who with John Berns was a Navy rifleman who competed internationally with rifle and pistol after WW1, made the Speed holsters aboard his ship in NYC harbor from 1932; and on them the name 'Berns-Martin' is marked along with either one or two patent numbers.
-In the mid-1930s Jack left the Navy at the time of his father's death in Calhoun City Mississippi and Berns-Martin became based there.
+Originally Julius (Jack) Martin, who with John Berns was a Navy rifleman who competed internationally after WW1, made the Speed holsters aboard his ship in NYC harbor from 1932; he was a harness maker.
+On these holsters the name 'Berns-Martin' is marked in small letters along with either one (Clark's) or two (Berns' added) patent numbers.
+In the mid-1930s Jack left the Navy at the time of his father's death in Calhoun City Mississippi and Berns-Martin was based there.
 The company's operations were suspended for WWII and it reopened in 1950 with the famous "Berns-Martin Calhoun City" marking.

-Above, Evaluators Ltd was a significant distributor of Berns-Martins for the U.S. military, and operated by a retired General and his wife.
+Then below, Evaluators Ltd was a significant distributor of Berns-Martins for the U.S. military in the 1950s and '60s, and was operated by a retired Marines General and his wife.

-Above is 1960s in its new quarters that were post-Mississippi.
+Below is the 1960s Berns-Martin in its new quarters that were post-Mississippi.

 THE BERNS-MARTIN RANGE OF GUNLEATHER TODAY